matty-jones/MorphCT/README.md

 # MorphCT has been published in Molecular Simulation 2017, which can be found at [http://dx.doi.org/10.1080/08927022.2017.1296958](http://dx.doi.org/10.1080/08927022.2017.1296958).
 Please read and cite this paper if you use any of MorphCT's code in your own research! #

-# NOTE: As of February 16th 2017, the above DOI has been assigned to the paper, which will be populated when the final proofs have been returned and the article published online.
-This is expected to be completed by February 27th 2017 at the latest. #

 The intention of this code is to: